A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation: Training-Time Graph OOD Adaptation

 \subsection{Data-Centric Approaches}

-In addition to model-centric strategies, data-centric approaches play a crucial role in addressing training-time graph OOD adaptation challenges.
-These methods focus on leveraging and enhancing graph data itself to improve adaptation performance.
-By considering the unique characteristics of graphs, these approaches can effectively address the complexities introduced by distribution shifts.
-Two prominent data-centric techniques are \textit{instance weighting} and \textit{graph data augmentation}.
+Data-centric approaches for training-time graph OOD adaptation leverage the unique structure and properties of graph data to address distribution shifts.
+These methods enhance the graph’s input data by considering its inherent topological and relational features, which are crucial for effective adaptation across domains.
+Two prominent techniques in this context are instance weighting and graph data augmentation, both designed to mitigate distribution shifts and improve model performance.

-\textbf{Instance Weighting.} Instance Weighting, which assigns different weights for data points, is a commonly used data-centric technique in traditional transfer learning \cite{Zhuang2020ACS}.
-Similar strategies of weighting graph instances are also adopted in methods for training-time graph OOD adaptation, including edge weighting \cite{Ye2013PredictingPA}, node weighting \cite{liu2022confidence}, and graph weighting \cite{Fu2020NESTLNE, Wu2022ReinforcedSS} for specific tasks or purposes.
-Borrowing the idea from Adaboost and TrAda, Ye et al.~\cite{Ye2013PredictingPA} employ the instance weighting technique for the edge sign prediction task.
-Edge weights are adjusted in each iteration, with reduced weights assigned to misclassified dissimilar source instances to mitigate distribution shifts across graphs.
+\textbf{Instance Weighting.} Instance Weighting, which assigns different weights to data points, is a commonly used data-centric technique in traditional transfer learning \cite{Zhuang2020ACS}.
+Similar strategies have been applied to graph-based OOD adaptation, where instance weighting methods include edge weighting \cite{Ye2013PredictingPA}, node weighting \cite{liu2022confidence}, and graph weighting \cite{Fu2020NESTLNE, Wu2022ReinforcedSS}, each designed for specific tasks.
+Inspired by Adaboost and TrAda, Ye et al.~\cite{Ye2013PredictingPA} employ instance weighting for the edge sign prediction task.
+They iteratively adjust edge weights, decreasing the weights of misclassified dissimilar source instances to mitigate distribution shifts across graphs.
 On the other hand, Liu et al.~\cite{liu2022confidence} recognize that the distribution shifts between the original data and the augmented data with pseudo-labels may impede the effectiveness of self-training, and thus propose to reweight the augmented node instances based on information gain to mitigate the gap between the original distribution and the shifted distribution.
-In multi-source transfer settings, the source graphs may not be equally important for predictions on the target graph and some of them may be of poor quality.
-To address such challenges, both RSS-GCN \cite{Wu2022ReinforcedSS} and NES-TL \cite{Fu2020NESTLNE} employ graph weighting techniques to effectively combine the available source graphs.
-NES-TL \cite{Fu2020NESTLNE} proposes the NES index to quantitatively measure the structural similarity between two graphs, and use the NES-based scores as weights to ensemble weak classifiers trained on instances from each source graph and labeled target instances.
-On the other hand, RSS-GCN \cite{Wu2022ReinforcedSS} utilizes reinforcement learning to select high-quality source graphs, aiming to minimize the distribution divergence between selected source graphs and target graphs.
-Such sample selection strategy can be considered as a special binary instance weighting.